Daping Hospital And The Research Institute Of Surgery Of The Third Military Medical University

 New stroke surgery could spare patients a second operation

-Disease control Not yet recruitingThis study tests a new surgical technique called Expansion-floating Craniotomy for people with life-threatening brain swelling after a massive stroke.
-The new method aims to relieve pressure on the brain while keeping the skull bone in place, potentially avoiding a second surgery…
+Disease control Not yet recruitingThis study tests a new surgical technique called Expansion-floating Craniotomy (EC) for people with life-threatening brain swelling after a massive stroke.
+The standard surgery removes a piece of skull to relieve pressure, but requires a second surgery months later to replace the…

 Sponsor: Daping Hospital and the Research Institute of Surgery of the Third Military Medical University • Aim: Disease control